Dinosaurs were warm-blooded, a groundbreaking study based on analysis of eggs laid in a chilly climate has ruled once and for all.

 There is yet another intermediate strategy, called mesothermic, employed by leather-back sea-turtles, Mako sharks and others who can raise their temperature above ambient, but don’t have a set-point at which they keep that temperature, she says.

-“Even if there is some variability in body temperature, being clearly warmer than the environment suggests that [the dinosaurs] had metabolic control of their body temperature and they were not simply fluctuating along with their environment.”
+“Even if there is some variability in body temperature, being clearly warmer than the environment suggests that had metabolic control of their body temperature and they were not simply fluctuating along with their environment.”

 Asked why eggs laid in a subtropical environment rather than a colder one were chosen for the study, Dawson explains that it’s hard to find any: In the Cretaceous (145 to 64 million years ago), greenhouse gases were anywhere from two to six times pre-industrial levels and the planet was hotter than today.
 But that is a direction for future research is to find dino eggs in colder places and analyze them.